 God has become such a loaded term.
 For some, it invokes the vision of some bearded entity in the sky and for others, it may represent everything that is wrong with the world.
 God has been used as an excuse for war and the oppression of people for centuries, and this may be a major contributing factor to why many people who embark upon a spiritual quest tend to reject religion and traditional views, including the term God.
 God as an excuse for war is the same thing as using love as an excuse for abuse.
 It makes no sense, but somehow humanity has consistently created these nonsensical loops.
-God can even be a triggering word for some and for others, their personal definition invokes such limited understanding that it barely resonates with the vibration of what God is.
+God can even be a triggering word for some and for others, their personal definition invokes such limited understanding that it barely resonates with the vibration of what God really is.

 Before I go any further, however, I must say that even my definition will be insufficient, as this concept is simply too big for our humanness, too big for language, and too big for concepts.
 God is undefinable and so any attempt of definition is futile, yet it is still useful to attempt it, as long as we remember that it will always be incomplete.